atahanturk/AnadoluSigortaCoderspaceHackhathon/README.md

 # Beytepe Budgies Team Anadolu Sigorta Coderspace Hackhatlon Project

+###The aim of this project is to provide an easier and more usable policy application for users with low information literacy.

 In the main branch you can find backend codes of the project.
 To run the backend, you need to clone the repository then create a server and database according to appsetting.json file.
 After that you need to create and update migrations with these commands:

 - dotnet ef migrations add backendMigration